salsify/avro-schema-registry/README.md

 The Confluent Schema Registry has been reimplemented because the original implementation uses Kafka to store schemas.
-We view the messages that pass through Kafka as more ephemeral and want the flexibility to change how we host Kafka In the future we may also apply per-subject permissions to the Avro schemas that are stored by the registry.
+We view the messages that pass through Kafka as more ephemeral and want the flexibility to change how we host Kafka.
+In the future we may also apply per-subject permissions to the Avro schemas that are stored by the registry.